Medley Capital (NYSE:MCC) Shares Scheduled to Reverse Split on Monday, July 27th

-Shares of Medley Capital Corp (NYSE:MCC) are scheduled to reverse split before the market opens on Monday, July 27th.
+Shares of Medley Capital Corp (NYSE:MCC) are going to reverse split on the morning of Monday, July 27th.
 The 1-20 reverse split was announced on Monday, July 13th.
 The number of shares owned by shareholders will be adjusted after the market closes on Friday, July 24th.

-Medley Capital (NYSE:MCC) last released its quarterly earnings results on Monday, May 11th.
-The investment management company reported ($0.08) earnings per share for the quarter, missing the consensus estimate of ($0.03) by ($0.05).
-The company had revenue of $5.30 million for the quarter, compared to analysts’ expectations of $7.09 million.
-Medley Capital had a negative return on equity of 6.53% and a negative net margin of 422.82%.
-On average, research analysts predict that Medley Capital will post -0.2 earnings per share for the current year.
+Medley Capital (NYSE:MCC) last posted its quarterly earnings data on Monday, May 11th.
+The investment management company reported ($0.08) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.03) by ($0.05).
+The firm had revenue of $5.30 million during the quarter, compared to analyst estimates of $7.09 million.
+Medley Capital had a negative net margin of 422.82% and a negative return on equity of 6.53%.
+On average, equities research analysts forecast that Medley Capital will post -0.2 earnings per share for the current fiscal year.

-In other Medley Capital news, major shareholder Fortress Investment Group Llc sold 69,399 shares of Medley Capital stock in a transaction that occurred on Thursday, July 2nd.
-The shares were sold at an average price of $0.76, for a total value of $52,743.24.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-In the last 90 days, insiders have sold 163,942 shares of company stock worth $118,860.
-3.80% of the stock is owned by company insiders.
+In other Medley Capital news, major shareholder Fortress Investment Group Llc sold 69,399 shares of Medley Capital stock in a transaction dated Thursday, July 2nd.
+The stock was sold at an average price of $0.76, for a total value of $52,743.24.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Over the last three months, insiders sold 163,942 shares of company stock worth $118,860.
+3.80% of the stock is owned by corporate insiders.

 Medley Capital Company Profile